 - If you hold a non-US driver’s license and are renting a motorcycle in the US, you must be at least 25, and you will need to provide your passport and a photograph of your license.

 - You must possess a mobile phone in your own name that we can verify through text message.

 - You must be a registered user of Twisted Road.

 - You must have experience riding a motorcycle and document this in your profile.

 If you reside outside of the United States, or if you don’t have a US motorcycle endorsement, here are the other acceptable licenses:

-Licenses issued in the European Union (Germany, Italy, France, United Kingdom, Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, Greece, Hungary, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden):
+Licenses issued in the European Union (Germany, Italy, France, United Kingdom, Austria, Belgium, Bulgaria, Croatia, Republic of Cyprus, Czech Republic, Denmark, Estonia, Finland, Greece, Hungary, Ireland, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, and Switzerland):